inang1/Twitch-Tracker-Scraper/README.md

 ```
   # Creates an instance of the Twitch Exporter then runs main()
-  # Be sure to keep the "r" in front of the 'ExportPath' to ensure Python reads
+  # Be sure to keep the "r" in front of the 'ExportPath' to ensure Python reads the path correctly

   TwitchExporter = TwitchTrackerExport('StreamerID', r'ExportPath')
   df = TwitchExporter.main()